Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 The key task is to copy all the files in his repo to my repo in **master** branch.

 (So we can't do it by "Clone" or "Fork" because the data won't be copied in the master branch.
 We can take the concept of master branch this way: a Github repo is invisibly organized as a tree for the convenience of team work.
-Team members work in sub-branches independently and a manager may accept the changes into master branch.)
+Team members work in sub-branches independently and a manager may accept the changes into master branch[^branches][^mergingbranches][^collaborating].)

 Here are the steps: